Analytical Gaussian Process Cosmography: Unveiling Insights into Matter-Energy Density Parameter at Present

 \section{Results}

 After conducting GPR analysis, we now possess the reconstructed values of $H$, $H'$, Var$[H]$, Var$[H']$, and Cov$[H,H']$ at each redshift point of interest, as mentioned earlier.
 Simultaneously, we have the reconstructed values of $f$, $f'$, Var$[f]$, Var$[f']$, and Cov$[f,f']$.
-It's worth noting that we use the direct values of $f$ and Var$[f]$ directly from the $f$ data instead of their reconstructed counterparts from GPR.
+Note that, we utilize the observed values of $f$ and Var$[f]$ in Eqs.~\eqref{eq:Omega_m0_from_H_and_f} and~\eqref{eq:var_Wm0} instead of their reconstructed counterparts from GPR.
 Although this step is not strictly necessary, it offers the advantage of incorporating true observational data directly, thereby mitigating potential errors that may arise during the reconstruction process, as mentioned earlier.
 However, a complication arises as follows: we need Cov$[f,f']$ in Eq.~\eqref{eq:var_Wm0} and we know these values between the reconstructed $f$ and $f'$ from GPR using Eq.~\eqref{eq:cov_Y_Yp}, but we do not know the values if we use observed $f$ instead of the reconstructed $f$.
 That means we do not know the covariances between the observed $f$ and the reconstructed $f'$.